HANDBOOK OF ADHESIVE BRIDGES

 • 97% retention over a 20 year period with over 600 retainer placements.

 • Simplicity in concept and execution: a lingual inlay is mated to a flange of metal covering lingual enamel.
-Normal burs are used, little time is taken to prepare,impression is simple and conventional, temporization is quick and straightforward, lab prescription is simple, insertion follows conventional approaches, and there is an existing fee guide entry for dental plans.
-See the photos below for a typical impression of the inlay/flange abutment, and the attractive 18-year result of replacement of the upper right lateral incisor, mimicking the labioversion of the contralateral upper left incisor.
+Normal burs are used, little time is taken to prepare, impression is simple and conventional, temporization is quick and straightforward, lab prescription is simple, insertion follows conventional approaches, and there is an fee guide for dental plans.
+See the photos below for a typical impression of the inlay/flange abutment.
+In this case the lateral incisor was being lost due to external root resorption.

-• No interproximal greying is seen because the enamel is full-thickness in the interproximal, not thinned by a proximal groove.Note the abutment -the upper right cuspid, looks untouched.
+• No interproximal greying is seen on the right cuspid because the enamel is full-thickness in the interproximal, not thinned by a proximal groove.
+The abutment looks untouched.

-• Application is almost without restriction: The Maryland bridge was contraindicated if teeth were mobile, were recently treated orthodontically, or were rotated and malposed Deep overbite would also contraindicate a Maryland Bridge.
+• Application is almost without restriction: The Maryland bridge was contraindicated if teeth were mobile, were recently treated orthodontically, or were rotated and malposed.
+Deep overbite would also contraindicate a Maryland Bridge.
 These restrictions are absent in the inlay-flange design.
-The prosthesis can be extended to longer spans, to include bicuspids as well as the 6 anteriors, to spans up to 10 teeth, provided the path of insertion and integrity of abutments allow.
-The only insurmountable contraindication is insufficient lingual bonding enamel area.

 CATEGORIES OF INLAY FLANGE BRIDGES: See Categories of Inlay Flange Bridges

-CLINICAL CASE TO ILLUSTRATE:
+A BEAUTIFUL CLINICAL CASE TO ILLUSTRATE:

 Look at the before and after photos of this case below replacing missing lateral incisors.
+The patient was referred to me for treatment by a study club member.
+The patient refused full coverage.
 Previous Maryland bridges were placed 20 years prior in another dental practice and had de-bonded and been re-luted numerous times.
 There was advanced caries under the de-bonded flanges.

-The patient was referred to me for treatment.The cuspids were destroyed: they presented with advanced lingual decay under the double-abutment bridges.The centrals were intact.
+The cuspids were destroyed: they presented with advanced lingual decay under the double-abutment bridges.
+No lingual enamel was present.
+Their use as abutments was contraindicated.
+The centrals were intact.

 • The patient refused full coverage restoration

-• from radiographs, implants were clearly not possible due to root convergences.
+• From radiographs, implants were clearly not possible due to root convergences.

 • shallow overbite